- 01Lisbon yields average 3.8-5.2% with strong Airbnb demand driving short-term rental premiums

 Show Notes

-Lisbon's pulling 3.8% to 5.2% on rental yields right now.
-That's not Dubai.
-It's not Miami.
-But here's the thing — you're buying into EU residency, a lifestyle play, and a tax regime that makes Texas look expensive.
-Last week we kicked off the international series with the big question: is buying overseas worth the headache?
-Today we're going deep on Portugal.
+Lisbon pulls 3.8–5.2% on rental yields.
+Not Dubai.
+Not Miami.
+But you're buying into EU residency, a lifestyle play, and a tax regime that makes Texas look expensive.
+Last week we asked the big question: is buying overseas worth the headache?
+Today we go deep on Portugal.

 Timestamps